Midtrans/midtrans-java/README.md

 ```

 You can also re-set config using `apiConfig()` method on MidtransCoreApi.Class, MidtransSnapApi.Class or MidtransIrisApi.class like `coreApi.apiConfig().set( ... )`
+> Please note, that this way is not thread-safe.
+May you can create an instance of Config and set the options' config per request.
+[Refer to this section](README.md#per-request-configuration)

 example:

 ```java